The BistroClient Stories

 Joshua's Fine Jewelry brings three-dimensional technology to the ancient art of jewelry making using an innovative, new custom design system.
 The store recently remodeled its sales floor and added the 3D customization system in an effort to attract and meet the needs of more customers.

 "Our goal is to be a cross-generational retail business, so we requested market research from Arkansas Tech's ASBTDC to find out what consumers want," said store owner Chris George.
 "The information we were given gave us insight into what people of all ages in our area want.
 The market research also included industry analysis and retail floor plans which helped us decide on the right layout for our store.
 Now that we have the technology and the information we need, we are taking customizing to another level.
 Our customers are instrumental in designing their purchases, and they can see their piece develop right before their eyes.
 It is fascinating to watch their faces when they see that digital render."

 This innovative new custom jewelry design system is only available at select jewelry stores across the country.
 Stop in at Joshua's for a free, no-obligation demonstration at 310 W. Main in Russellville or go Joshua's Fine Jewelry.

 Cathy George is on a mission to help people get healthy.
 Her passion is teaching people to make their lives more healthful.
-"Diabetes and obesity are at epidemic rates in our country.
-We have to stop this trend" said George.
-"Going on a diet is not a solution so we teach people skills for healthy living that lead to real, permanent changes.
+"Going on a diet is not a solution, so we teach people skills for healthy living that leads to real, permanent changes.
 Eating right is just a piece of the puzzle.
-We work with the whole person through counseling, nutrition and fitness to make these changes something each person can live with."
+We work with the whole person through counseling, nutrition and fitness to make these changes something each person can live with" said George.